 Portra 400 was one of the first stocks I tried when I started getting back into photography and it’s been my go-to for color negatives since then.
 By and large, I’ve experimented with it more than any other film.
 I’ve overexposed it, underexposed it, pulled it, and pushed it.
 It is such an incredibly versatile film, you would be hard pressed to find conditions it can’t work with that other films can.
 For this reason, it has become one of the most popular film stocks in the world and arguably the most recognizable branding and color palette of any color film.

 For all these reasons, the hype around Portra 400 has been built up to a point any and all film blogs and reviews would not be complete without it.
-As such, this site would also be incomplete without a review of it.

 If the weather is right, I’m most likely going to overexpose by 1 stop since Portra 400 can take about as much overexposure as you can reasonably throw at it.
 As conditions start to get more tight, I’ll shoot for a neutral exposures.
 Further yet, if conditions are so unfavorable for hand held shooting that you’re not going to get the meter to register anything reasonable, I’ll set the shutter speed as low as I can go and open the lens up and hope for the best.
 I have rarely been disappointed- even if the initial scan is so dark you can’t see much of anything, I can usually get out a lot more detail when I scan at home.